MicrosoftDocs/azure-monitor-docs/articles/azure-monitor/app/codeless-app-service.md

 </dependentAssembly>
 ```

 As a temporary workaround, you could set the app setting `ApplicationInsightsAgent_EXTENSION_VERSION` to a value of `2.8.37`.
-This setting will trigger App Service to use the old Application Insights extension.
+This setting triggers App Service to use the old Application Insights extension.
 Temporary mitigations should only be used as an interim.

 ### [Java](#tab/java)